5h4ng/MIT6.005-Software-Construction/notes/Reading 8-Avoiding Debugging.md

 - Fail fast: the earlier a problem is observed (the closer to its cause), the easier it is to fix.
 - defensive programming
   - e.g. checking preconditions
+  - When the precondition is not satisfied, this code terminates the program by throwing an `IllegalArgumentException `exception.
+The effects of the caller’s bug are prevented from propagating.

 ## Assertions